The Calibration Framework (CAF)

 caf.utils.find_run_lists_from_boundaries(boundaries, runs)[source]#

 Takes a list of starting ExpRun boundaries and a list of available ExpRuns and finds the runs that are contained in the IoV of each boundary interval.
-We assume that this is occuring in only one Experiment!
+We assume that this is occurring in only one Experiment!
 We also assume that after the last boundary start you want to include all runs that are higher than this starting ExpRun.
 Note that the output ExpRuns in their lists will be sorted.
 So the ordering may be different than the overall input order.

 • boundaries (list[ExpRun]) – Starting boundary ExpRuns to tell us where to start an IoV